 I started to see the UPSC Civil Services Exam Preparation seriously.

-I resigned from my job and to start UPSC preparation.
+I resigned from my job to start serious UPSC preparation.
 My primary source was my old question paper – the same UPSC question paper which I was unable to crack.

 I started to analyse it.
 I tried to figure out why I went wrong in so and so questions.
 I extended my research to all previous year UPSC question papers available then.
 I got many insights.